KittiKovacs/Quahog_Bulletin-MS3/README.md

 ### Tools

-- Balsamiq for creating wireframes
+- Balsamiq app for creating wireframes.

 - [Am I responsive?](http://ami.responsivedesign.is/) to demonstrate responsiveness in this README file.